GiveRadar doesn't take a cut. We couldn't find a direct donate page, so visit their site.

 · What they work on and whereHow it stacks up against peers

-· All clearWhere every £1 goes
+· None foundWhere every £1 goes

 Common questions

-The British Film Institute has a GiveRadar Integrity Assessment of 87/100.
+The British Film Institute has a GiveRadar Integrity Assessment of 86/100.
 This score combines five components: Registration (20 pts), Financial Transparency (30 pts), Governance (20 pts), Contact Availability (10 pts), and Data Recency (20 pts), with negative adjustments for any red flags.
-A score of 87 ('Strong transparency') reflects well-documented governance, recent financials, named leadership, and working contact details.
+A score of 86 ('Strong transparency') reflects well-documented governance, recent financials, named leadership, and working contact details.
 The charity allocates 98% of expenses to programs, which contributes positively to its score.
-For comparison, the average integrity assessment for arts & culture charities in United Kingdom is 89/100.
+For comparison, the average integrity assessment for arts & culture charities in United Kingdom is 86/100.

 No red flags have been detected for The British Film Institute.
 GiveRadar automatically screens charities for concerning patterns including high executive compensation, low program spending, and missing financial filings.
 Based on available official data, no issues have been identified.

 The BFI is the lead organisation for film in the UK.
 Our mission is to ensure that film is central to our cultural life, in particular by supporting and nurturing the next generation of filmmakers and audiences.
-The British Film Institute is classified as a arts & culture organization registered in United Kingdom.
+The British Film Institute is classified as an arts & culture organization registered in United Kingdom.
 The organization was founded in 1983.

 Filing history